dotnet/docs/docs/visual-basic/programming-guide/language-features/constants-enums/when-to-use-an-enumeration.md

 -   Ensures forward compatibility.
 With enumerations, your code is less likely to fail if in the future someone changes the values corresponding to the member names.

 ## Naming Enumerations
  Use a naming convention for enumeration members.
-When [!INCLUDE[vbprvb](~/includes/vbprvb-md.md)] encounters an enumeration member name, an exception may be thrown if other referenced type libraries contain the same name.
+When [!INCLUDE[vbprvb](../../../../includes/vbprvb-md.md)] encounters an enumeration member name, an exception may be thrown if other referenced type libraries contain the same name.
 Use a unique prefix that identifies the values from your application or component.

  When referring to a member of an enumeration, you must qualify the member name with the enumeration name or else use the `Imports` statement.
 For more information, see [Enumerations and Name Qualification](../../../../visual-basic/programming-guide/language-features/constants-enums/enumerations-and-name-qualification.md).

 ## Predefined Enumerations
- [!INCLUDE[vbprvb](~/includes/vbprvb-md.md)] provides a number of predefined enumerations, such as `FirstDayOfWeek` and `MsgBoxResult`, to facilitate your code.
+ [!INCLUDE[vbprvb](../../../../includes/vbprvb-md.md)] provides a number of predefined enumerations, such as `FirstDayOfWeek` and `MsgBoxResul`t, to facilitate your code.
 For a list of these see [Constants and Enumerations](../../../../visual-basic/language-reference/constants-and-enumerations.md).

 ## See Also
  [How to: Declare an Enumeration](../../../../visual-basic/programming-guide/language-features/constants-enums/how-to-declare-enumerations.md)